-My favorite itinerary for 2 days in Amsterdam, hitting the best museums, restaurants and shopping areas
+The perfect itinerary for 2 days in Amsterdam in spring: best places to see in Amsterdam, great city museums, restaurants and shopping areas – Updated 2021

-A weekend in Amsterdam is one of my favorite treats to myself.
+A weekend in Amsterdam in spring is one of my favorite treats to myself.

-Out of all my Amsterdam weekend itineraries, there is one that I love most of all and that I keep pretty much following every time I go (with slight variations on the museum chosen).
+Out of all my Amsterdam weekend trips, there is one that I love most of all are those that bring me to Amsterdam in spring.

-Today I want to share it with you.
+Today I want to share it with you with favorite itinerary for a spring weekend in Amsterdam.

 This is my favorite itinerary to spend 2 days in Amsterdam with a friend or your partner (for my recommendations for Amsterdam with kids, go here instead)